 The demand for high quality public services, particularly with respect to health care, is growing rapidly in Turkey.
 This demand will only accelerate given the growing expectations of Turkey’s increasingly modern and sophisticated population.
 To satisfy this booming demand, the private sector—with its often superior access to resources, including financial, and its use of international best practices—is increasingly being tapped by the Turkish government to assist it in the provision of these public services.
 Read more

 July 21, 2017

-Balcıoğlu Selçuk Akman Keki Attorney Partnership team, led by Senior Partner Müfit Arapoğlu and Dentons partner Tamsyn Mileham together with counsel Ceren Su and senior associate Arzu İnoğlu, successfully advised Entek Elektrik Üretimi A.Ş, a subsidiary of Koç Holding on US$106 million and TRY 646.2m cash facilities and TRY 1,05 billion letter of guarantee facility provided by a syndicate of Turkish and international commercial banks and The European Bank for Reconstruction and Development, to acquire the Menzelet and Kılavuzlu hydropower plants from the Privatisation Administration.
+Balcıoğlu Selçuk Akman Keki Attorney Partnership team, led by Partner Müfit Arapoğlu and Dentons partner Tamsyn Mileham together with counsel Ceren Su and senior associate Arzu İnoğlu, successfully advised Entek Elektrik Üretimi A.Ş, a subsidiary of Koç Holding on US$106 million and TRY 646.2m cash facilities and TRY 1,05 billion letter of guarantee facility provided by a syndicate of Turkish and international commercial banks and The European Bank for Reconstruction and Development, to acquire the Menzelet and Kılavuzlu hydropower plants from the Privatisation Administration.
 Read more

 December 5, 2016

 BASEAK and Dentons teams advised TACA Construction in relation to the contract signed with the Djibouti Ports and Free Zone Authority for the construction of a 5-star hotel in Djibouti.
 Read more

 Balcıoğlu Selçuk Akman Keki Attorney Partnership was one of the sponsors of the 5th PPP in Turkey Forum which took place on November 23-24, 2016 in Ankara Mövenpick Hotel.
 Read more